Budgeting for Your Higher Education Website Redesign

 Full engagement from discovery through CMS build – In this case, the agency takes the process one step further and handles everything from the project above and adds a full specification process, CMS build and integration.

-Outsource it all - In rare cases, the agency handles the entire digital experience for schools – from research to concept to execution.
+Outsource the full website project - In rare cases, the agency handles the entire digital experience for schools – from research to concept to execution.
 The client plays an advisory and managerial role and does not produce any deliverables.
-For a complete college or university, these projects require investments of up to 10,000 total hours.
+For a complete college or university website redesign, these projects require investments of up to 6,000 total hours.

 The four project types offer the broad scope for major phases of a website redesign project.
 The size of these projects can vary if it is a single program – like an MBA – or a full college or university website redesign.